fredhutchio/tfcb_2019/lectures/lecture17/README.md

     rm FILENAMES

-where `FILENAMES` can be 1 or more names.
+where `FILENAMES` can be one or more names.
 Removing directories happens with

     rmdir DIRECTORYNAMES

-where `DIRECTORYNAMES` is 1 or more directory names.
+where `DIRECTORYNAMES` is one or more directory names.
 However, these directories need to be empty.
 It is more common to use the less safe